Introduction

 Facility management in the hotel industry: focus on hygiene and safety

 Hygiene and safety play a crucial role in facility management in the hotel industry.
-Guests expect clean and safe accommodation where they can feel comfortable and secure.
+Guests expect clean and safe accommodation where they can feel comfortable and safe.
 There are various ways to implement hygiene and safety practices in facility management in the hotel industry.
 For example, regular cleaning and disinfection measures can be implemented, safety systems installed and staff training offered.

 Examples of successful facility management strategies in the hotel industry are hotels that have received certifications for their hygiene and safety standards.
 These certifications can help to gain the trust of guests and improve the image of the hotel.
 The challenges and potential disadvantages of facility management in the hotel industry are manifold.
 On the one hand, hygiene and safety measures require additional costs and effort.
 Furthermore, communication problems can arise if staff are not sufficiently trained.